-- Parks are open to all to ensure equitable access and inclusion for every Nashvillians - Parks are as relevant and diverse as the community they occupy - Parks support the integration of health and wellness in everyday life - Park infrastructure reflects the best of the best through its management of natural resources - Parks and programs are built from the ground up efficiently, cost-effectively, and by balancing the needs of various interests and stakeholders - · All parks are safe and clean - Parks represent the creative spirit of Nashvillians, the natural beauty of the environment, and celebrate our culture - Nashvillians have a seat at the table with regards to decision-making related to parks - Parks are a foundation for economic opportunity, public health, climate resilience, and quality of life
+- Parks are open to all to ensure equitable access and inclusion for every Nashvillians - Parks are as relevant and diverse as the community they occupy - Parks support the integration of health and wellness in everyday life - Park infrastructure reflects the best of the best through its management of natural resources - Parks and programs are built from the ground up efficiently, cost-effectively, and by balancing the needs of various interests and stakeholders - All parks are safe and clean - Parks represent the creative spirit of Nashvillians, the natural beauty of the environment, and celebrate our culture - Nashvillians have a seat at the table with regards to decision-making related to parks - Parks are a foundation for economic opportunity, public health, climate resilience, and quality of life

 New greenway projects will be guided by these principles, being built in areas of Nashville that need it the most for equitable access to jobs and housing, in addition to serving as connectors that link neighborhoods long divided by the interstates, railroad lines, and high-speed arterials.
-Projects such as the Central City and 440 Greenways will be key components of building a transportation system that works for all.
+Projects such as the City Central Greenway, which includes the 440, Browns Creek, Cumberland River, and Gulch greenways, will be key components of building a transportation system that works for all.